-- 1. The comment field for UTC-00119 is used to indicate why it is inappropriate for encoding - The comment field for UTC-00595 is used to clarify its variation relationship to other characters - 3.
-The comment field for UTC-02981 is used to contain a kMandarin value pending encoding
+- 1. The comment field for UTC-00119 indicates why it is inappropriate for encoding - 2.
+The comment field for UTC-00595 clarifies its variation relationship to other characters - 3.
+The comment field for UTC-02981 contains a kMandarin value pending encoding